 Global patient outcomes after elective surgery: Prospective cohort study in 27 low-, middle- and high-income countries

-© 2016 The Author.
-Published by Oxford University Press on behalf of the British Journal of Anaesthesia.
+© The Author 2016.
 Background: As global initiatives increase patient access to surgical treatments, there remains a need to understand the adverse effects of surgery and define appropriate levels of perioperative care.
 Methods: We designed a prospective international 7-day cohort study of outcomes following elective adult inpatient surgery in 27 countries.
 The primary outcome was in-hospital complications.
 Secondary outcomes were death following a complication (failure to rescue) and death in hospital.
 Process measures were admission to critical care immediately after surgery or to treat a complication and duration of hospital stay.
 A single definition of critical care was used for all countries.
 Results: A total of 474 hospitals in 19 high-, 7 middle- and 1 low-income country were included in the primary analysis.
 Data included 44 814 patients with a median hospital stay of 4 (range 2-7) days.
 A total of 7508 patients (16.8%) developed one or more postoperative complication and 207 died (0.5%).
 The overall mortality among patients who developed complications was 2.8%.
 Mortality following complications ranged from 2.4% for pulmonary embolism to 43.9% for cardiac arrest.
 A total of 4360 (9.7%) patients were admitted to a critical care unit as routine immediately after surgery, of whom 2198 (50.4%) developed a complication, with 105 (2.4%) deaths.
 A total of 1233 patients (16.4%) were admitted to a critical care unit to treat complications, with 119 (9.7%) deaths.
 Despite lower baseline risk, outcomes were similar in low- and middle-income compared with high-income countries.
 Conclusions: Poor patient outcomes are common after inpatient surgery.
 Global initiatives to increase access to surgical treatments should also address the need for safe perioperative care.
-Study registration: ISRCTN51817007.